 National legislation covering unfair competition and passing off can provide a remedy against unlawful and dishonest business practices.
-In the absence of registration, most African GIs would have to rely on this option to stop their misuse.
-However to sue each necessary.
-The same way be risky.
+In the absence of registration, most African Gls would have to rely on this option to stop their misuse.
+Some administrative protection mechanisms can also offer a degree of protection when authorities regulate the use of indications on a product at the national level.